bbuie/code_snippets/docs/docs/DEVELOPMENT.md

     - Comment to explain any unusual code
         - Particularly code that has been removed
     - Clean up code
+1. Add "Steps to QA" to the original issue/card/ticket so the reviewer can quickly know what changed and why
+    - Some issues already have these
+    - These are only required if the changes are difficult or counterintuitive to test
+1. Add "Steps to go live" to the original issue/card/ticket if going live requires running a migration or other steps not easily apparent
 1. Request a review from the developer lead

 ### Step To Create Release (release model)